In-depth Q&A: How will tree planting help the UK meet its climate goals?

 Prof Nathalie Seddon, a biodiversity scientist at the University of Oxford, says while such standards are welcome “it seems like we are going back to the 1980s”, with current planting trends focusing on productive conifers.
 She tells Carbon Brief:

-“Even if your primary objective is just looking at the carbon, which as a caveat is extremely dangerous thing to do because it ends up trading off against all the other vital things that ecosystems do…that carbon supply is not going to be resilient if it’s in a monoculture or a low-disparity plantation.”
+“Even if your primary objective is carbon storage, which as a caveat is extremely dangerous thing to do because you end up compromising the other vital things that ecosystems do…that carbon storage is not going to be resilient in a rapidly changing world if it’s in a monoculture or a low-diversity plantation.”

 There are already efforts (pdf) to increase the genetic diversity of forests by incorporating trees from southern latitudes and, in doing so, increase resilience to future warmer, dryer conditions.